Warren Buffett said it best: “Price is what you pay, value is what you get.”

 How Do Value Stocks Differ From Growth Stocks?

-Related: The 7 Best Growth Stocks to Buy for 2024
+Related: 15 Best Long-Term Stocks to Buy and Hold Forever

 Value stocks can make a bundle for investors, too, but in a very different way.
 They’re more likely to be companies such as traditional automakers with deep pockets and tons of hard assets like production facilities.
-Sure, it might be impossible for an automaker like Volkswagen to double, considering it is already the world’s No. 1 automaker with about $300 billion in revenue and nearly 9 million vehicles sold annually.
-But growth isn’t the appeal here … rather, the underlying value and established operations of Volkswagen is the draw.
+Sure, it might be impossible for an automaker like Toyota (TM) to double, considering it is already the world’s No. 1 automaker with about $300 billion in revenue and nearly 11 million vehicles sold annually.
+But growth isn’t the appeal here โฆ rather, the underlying value and established operations of Volkswagen is the draw.

 Lastly, value stocks and growth stocks don’t always have to be opposites.
 From time to time, Wall Street will underestimate a high-growth firm, and as a result, you’ll have a growth stock trading at value prices.